owenthereal/upterm/docs/upterm_session_current.md

 ### Examples

 ```
-  # Display the current session defined in $UPTERM_ADMIN_SOCKET
+  # Display the active session as defined in $UPTERM_ADMIN_SOCKET:
   upterm session current

-  # Display the current session with a custom path
+  # Display the session with a custom admin socket path:
   upterm session current --admin-socket ADMIN_SOCKET_PATH
 ```